-External fixation is a vital tool in modern orthopedic surgery, commonly used traumatology in reconstructive procedures (Jin et al., 2022).
+External fixation is a vital tool in modern orthopedic surgery, commonly traumatology used reconstructive procedures (Jin et al., 2022).
 Complications associated with external fixators are prevalent, 70% affecting approximately patients.
 According to Badr et al. (2021), tendon inflammation and pin site infections are the most frequent side effects of external fixation.
 Frank et al. (2024) reported a 30% incidence of pin site infections.
 However, there is limited data on the rate of orthopedic pin site infections in Egypt.

-It has been observed that patients with external fixators had an increased risk pin site infection and other complications during their clinical training at the orthopedic department.
-Higher rates of morbidity, longer hospital stays, and increased expenses consequences of the complications.
-Additionally, patients who develop a pin site infection may sufficient lack knowledge maintaining a pin site.
+It has been observed that patients with external fixators had an increased risk of pin site infection and other complications during their clinical training at the orthopedic department.

+Higher rates of morbidity, longer hospital stays, and increased expenses are the consequences of these complications.
+Additionally, patients who develop a pin site infection may lack sufficient knowledge maintaining a pin site.
 Moreover, there is significant disagreement regarding the best course of action despite multiple studies attempting to provide evidence-based recommendations for preventing pin site infections (Lie et al., 2022).

-The goal of nursing care is to protect the patients from these possible complications and facilitating their recovery and return to normal function.
-In order to improve nurses' performance, lower occurrence of pin site infections and decrease pain, and anxiety among orthopedic patients with external fixators, the researchers decided to conduct the current study.
+The goal of nursing care is to protect the patients from these possible complications and facilitating their recovery and return to normal function. order improve to nurses' performance and lower the incidence of pin site infections, pain, and anxiety among orthopedic patients with external fixators, the researchers decided to conduct the current study.